Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan - ExBulletin

 She said dialogue and negotiation were the only viable solution.
 Although he did not provide any details on what form the potential talks might take, he said China would play a constructive role in facilitating the talks.

-Zelenskyy said his main goal was to ensure that China did not supply Russia with weapons, alluding to US allegations last week that China may be providing Russia with non-lethal military assistance, and that she might even consider sending lethal aid.
+Zelenskyy said his main goal was to make sure China didn’t supply arms to Russia, alluding to US allegations last week that China could be provide Russia with non-lethal military assistance, and that he might even consider sending lethal help.
 Beijing denied this.

 He did not say whether a meeting with Xi had been arranged or give any indication of when it might take place.